Protect Your Data: Control What Users Can Copy/Paste

-At WWDC 2021, Apple announced a slew of exciting changes that are coming to device management, from declarative MDM to erase all content and settings for Mac.
-One of those announcements—about an enhancement to Managed Open In—received less attention than it deserves.
-Here’s a quick recap of what Managed Open In is and a look at how this new enhancement could give Apple admins better control over what users can do with company data.
+Back at WWDC 2021 in June, Apple announced a slew of exciting changes that are coming to device management, from declarative MDM to erase all content and settings for Mac.
+With the arrival of iOS and iPadOS 15, many of those announcements became reality, including an enhancement to Managed Open In.
+Here’s a quick recap of what Managed Open In is, what the latest update does, and how you can use Kandji to exert greater control over what users can do with your company’s data.

 Managed Open In

-Managed Open In extends beyond apps to cover accounts, books, extensions, and domains.
-For instance, if a user downloads a PDF from a managed domain, they can open it in a managed PDF reader app.
-But Managed Open In would prevent them from opening a PDF from an unfamiliar website in that same app.
+Managed Open In can also regulate managed and unmanaged accounts, books, extensions, and domains.
+So if a user downloads a PDF from a managed domain, they can open it in a managed PDF reader app.
+But Managed Open In could prevent them from opening a PDF from an unfamiliar website in that same app.

-At WWDC 2021, Apple announced an improvement to Managed Open In that's coming in iOS and iPadOS 15: The capability will now extend to copying and pasting.
-This means IT admins can prevent users from copying and pasting data between managed and unmanaged environments.
+At WWDC 2021, Apple announced an improvement to Managed Open In—which then arrived in iOS and iPadOS 15—that extends its capabilities to cover copying and pasting.
+This means you can prevent users from copying and pasting data between managed and unmanaged environments.

 It’s one more tool—and a potentially valuable one—in the IT admin’s quest to keep corporate data safe.